Donrafaeli/mind-palace/content/misc.md

 Check if cooling is doable just with the beefy proc cooler for airflow - it should be since there are no other heat critical components

+If PSU is loud, replace PSU fan with a quieter one - Noctua A9 if i dont mind the overhang, or A8 if it goes in the PSU case.

 CPU cooler choices: